EnriqueTor/Hangman/README.md

 # Hangman

 Welcome to the Hangman Challenge by Enrique Torrendell.
 General information about the game can be found on https://www.thehangmanchallenge.com/.

-Inside the code you will find comments that explain what each method functionality is.
+Inside the actual game code you will find comments that explain what each method functionality is.

 ## THE GAME